-WASHINGTON, DC – Today, Rep. Norma J. Torres (D-Pomona) issued the following statement in response to the President’s Joint Address to Congress:
+WASHINGTON, DC – Today, Rep. Norma J. Torres (D-Pomona) issued the following statement following the decision by House Republican leadership to withdraw their bill to repeal the Affordable Care Act:

 In The News